Rossalli/100-days-of-code-golang/day8/day8.md

 # Make Negative

 **Instructions:**  In this simple assignment you are given a number and have to make it negative.
-But maybe the number is already negative?
+But maybe the number is already negative.

 *Examples*
 **Valid arrays**